syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Digital-Gauge.md

 # DigitalGauge

 [DigitalGauge](https://help.syncfusion.com/cr/cref_files/windowsforms/gauge/Syncfusion.Gauge.Windows~Syncfusion.Windows.Forms.Gauge.DigitalGauge.html) control is used to display alphanumeric characters in digital (LED Display) mode.
-Digital gauge is used to display a range of values that uses character in combination with numbers.
+It is used to display a range of values that uses character in combination with numbers.

 # Key features